heisdanielade/tool-log-analyzer/README.md

 Core flow:

-1. **Load Config or Defaults**
+1. **Load Config or Defaults:**
-   App loads user preferences and regex pattern.
-Falls back to a default if none is provided.
+   Loads user preferences from config.json if it exists.
+CLI arguments always override the config file.
+If no file is provided and no config exists, the app prompts the user to specify a file.

-2. **Parse Log File**
+2. **Parse Log File:**

-Each line in the log is converted into a dictionary with structured fields (like `datetime`, `level`, `message`, `ip`, etc.).
+Each log line is converted into a structured dictionary with fields like `datetime`, `level`, `message`,and optionally `ip` or other fields depending on the format.

-3. **Filter (Optional)**
+3. **Filter (Optional):**

-Narrow results by level, date, or limit.
+Narrow results by log level, date range, or limit the number of entries displayed.

-4. **Analyze or Summarize**
+4. **Analyze or Summarize:**

-Display logs in a table or generate summary counts.
+Display logs in a terminal table or generate summary reports.

-5. **Export (Optional)**
+5. **Export (Optional):**

-Export results to CSV/JSON for further analysis.
+Export filtered data to CSV or JSON for further analysis.

 ## Available Formats

-This tool comes with a few pre-configured log formats out of the box.
+You can supply your own regex directly via CLI or in `config.json`.
-You can also supply your own regex directly via CLI or in `config.json`.
+Or use the Built-in formats:

 - **simple** → generic logs with `datetime`, `level` and `message`